themassiveone/themassiveone/experiences/softwareDevelopment.md

 ##### Typescript (ts)

 Typescript has become a top contender for my favourite language since early 2022.
-Its flexible cascading generic Types where way too utility-rich for me to ignore its existence any further.
+Its flexible cascading generic Types were way too utility-rich for me to ignore its existence any further.

 I originally became interested in it while searching for a way to visualize content from my Web APIs, as I steadily learned more about REST APIs.
 Little Reasearch showed, that learning React.ts + Redux was the prefered way to resolve my problems.

 In order to start my journey into the modern world of frontends, I decided to watch courses on [code with mosh](https://codewithmosh.com/).
 I learned how to create React Applications using Typescript, how to properly manage state using Redux/React-Contexts and how to create cross device-class compatible Applications using React-Native.
 To aid the learning effect of those courses, I created serveral frontend projects, in which I was very involved in at the time.

 Unfortunately my desire to make anything generic and reusable held me back from completing any of those projects.
 I definitely learned a lesson from that nevertheless.

+After working on a startup project for 200h+, implementing & abstracting redux toolkit, working with hooks and simply spending huge amounts of braincapcity on this language, I feel way more comfortable with it.

 ##### Python (py)